mpvnet-player/mpv-gui/docs/Manual.md

 ### playlist-add \<integer\>
 Changes the playlist position by adding the supplied integer value.
 If the position goes out of range, it jumpes to the opposite end.

-### playlist-first
-Jumps to the first playlist entry, if the loaded file is already the first entry, nothing happens.

-### playlist-last
-Jumps to the last playlist entry, if the loaded file is already the last entry, nothing happens.

-### playlist-random
-Jumps to a random playlist entry.

-### quick-bookmark

-On the first press a bookmark is saved, on the second press it is restored and removed.
-When a new file is loaded the bookmark is removed.

 ### reg-file-assoc \<audio|video|image\>
 Registers the file associations.